Table of Contents

 Data protection and information security are long-standing priorities for our company.
 As a multinational organization, we are committed to protecting personal data, irrespective of where it is used, and all personal data American Express collects is handled according to our Data Protection and Privacy Principles.

 In 2012, American Express was one of the first companies to publish Binding Corporate Rules (BCRs) approved by the Information Commissioner’s Office.
 Today, these BCRs continue to lay a framework for our strong privacy commitments, promoting a robust compliance culture across our enterprise.

-Amongst other things, these BCRs govern the international Transfers of Personal Data within the American Express BCRs Entities in accordance with Applicable Data Protection Legislation and ensure that your Personal Data is always adequately protected regardless of where it is Transferred.
+Amongst other things, our BCRs govern the international Transfers of Personal Data within the American Express BCRs Entities in accordance with Applicable Data Protection Legislation and ensure that your Personal Data is always adequately protected regardless of where it is Transferred.

-Easy access to the UK BCRs
+1.2.
+Easy access to the BCRs

 3.1.
 Geographical scope

 Our BCRs apply to all Processing of Personal Data subject to Applicable Data Protection Legislation.
 This is, Personal Data of a Data Subject that is or has been Processed in the context of the activities of an American Express BCRs Entity established in the EEA even if the Processing is carried out by an American Express BCRs Entity outside of the EEA.

 3.2.
 Material scope

 In its capacity as Data Controller, American Express Processes the Personal Data of past, present and prospective employees, directors, contractors, individual consultants, contingent workers, employed by American Express whether full time, part time, permanent or temporary, as well as retirees (“Employees”) and the Personal Data of past, present and prospective American Express consumers, and natural persons working at the corporate clients, suppliers and partners of American Express (“Customers”).